leikoilja/muscle-imbalance-detection/mobile_app/README.md

 # How to contribute
 - Write the code
-- Open a pull request [here](https://github.com/leikoilja/muscle-imbalance-detection/pulls) using "MID app contribution" template
+- Open a pull request [here](https://github.com/leikoilja/muscle-imbalance-detection/pulls) using "MID app contribution" template.